salim-rashid/hello-world/README.md

 # hello-world
-This is my first repository for playing with GitHub.
+This is my first repository for on GitHub.

 Hi there!
 I like automating infrastructure provisoning using PowerShell, Azure ARM Templates and Ansible.
-I am getting started to learn how to track changes for my scripts and collaborating to write the code with others using Git & GitHub.
+I am getting started learning how to track changes for my scripts and collaborating with others to write code using Git & GitHub.